 Start Your Own Pet Project

 Do you already have a pet project?
 That’s great!
-Please tell us about it in the comments section below!
+Tell me about it on Twitter!
 If you don’t have a pet project, yet, I hope this blog post motivates you to start one ;-)